-Victim Services actively participates in community meetings and events (i.e. Pride Parade, Juneteenth Parade), radio and television interviews (Spanish speaking stations), and partners with community grassroots organizations (i.e. Montrose Center, HAWC) to continuously foster awareness of our victim advocates and nurture the growth of victim-police trust so that domestic violence victims are more inclined to receive and seek our services for support.
+Victim Services actively participates in community meetings and events (i.e. Pride Parade, Juneteenth Parade), radio and television interviews (Spanish speaking stations), and partners with community grassroots organizations (i.e. Montrose Center, HAWC) to continuously foster awareness of the victim advocates and nurture the growth of victim-police trust so that domestic violence victims are more inclined to receive and seek services for support.

-Access barriers are nonexistent as every officer is trained to inform domestic violence victims of Victim Services by discussing and providing the Victim Services Blue Card (our contact number and other victim service providers) while on-scene to encourage early contact with our victim advocates while we, in turn, identify domestic violence victims to initiate contact within the first 24 hours.
+Every officer is trained to inform domestic violence victims of Victim Services.
+Officers educate victims by discussing and providing the Victim Services Blue Card (the contact number and other victim service providers) while on-scene.
+Officers, in collaboration with the victim services advocates, also identify domestic violence victims to initiate contact within the first 24 hours.